Barbara P

 Synthesis Essay Outline - Template and Examples

-7 min read
+9 min read

 Synthesis Essay Outline

-What is a Synthesis Essay?
+• 2.
+What is a Synthesis Essay Outline?

 Difference Between a Synthesis Essay and an Argumentative Essay

-The synthesis essay is somewhat similar to an argumentative essay but it is a more complex type of essay.
 In an argumentative essay, you have to present an issue, support it with evidence, and prove that your views are right.
-Whereas in the synthesis essay, you have to evaluate the factors of an issue to consider the implications of a decision.
+On the other hand, in the synthesis essay, you have to evaluate the factors of an issue to consider the implications of a decision.

 What is a Synthesis Essay Outline?

-Synthesis Essay Outline Structure
+Synthesis Essay Structure

 Here is a synthesis essay outline template that you can follow while writing your essay: